+Collector's Guide 2025

-Collector's Guide 2024 номе ог Bonneau du Martray
+HOME OF Bonneau du Martray

 Table of Contents

 Welcome 2

 About Karolus Wine Imports 3

 An Introduction to Burgundy 4

 Bonneau du Martray at a Glance 6

 Grands Crus Corton-Charlemagne & Corton 8

-The 2021 Vintage in Burgundy 10
+The 2022 Vintage in Burgundy 10

 What's in a Name?
-Charlemagne 12
+Charlemagne 11

-Corton-Charlemagne in Context: Tasting the 2019s in London 13
+White Burgundy: A Universal Language 12

+History in a Bottle: Over 30 Years of Bonneau du Martray 13

+Welcoming a Sibling: Bâtard-Montrachet Grand Cru 14

+Highlights from Previous Collector's Guides:

 Vintage Variation & Why it Matters 15

-A Look into the Library: 2013, 2014, 2015, & 2017 Bonneau du Martray

-Highlights from Previous Collector's Guides:

-On Balance: What it is & Why it Matters 18

-The White Grands Crus in Context.
-19
+The White Grands Crus in Context 16

-Diverse Soils & Microclimates of Bonneau du Martray
+Diverse Soils & Microclimates of Bonneau du Martray 18

-Learn More about Burgundy: A Resource Page 22
+Learn More about Burgundy Resources 19

 Mapping was extracted from books Les Vins de Bourgogne & The Wines of Burgundy (Collection Pierre Poupon - www.collection-pierrepoupon.com) with permission of the authors Sylvain Pitiot & Jean-Charles Servant. © 2018 Collection Pierre Poupon.
 All rights of reproduction, translation and adaptation reserved for all countries.

 Welcome

 To all of our wonderful members:

-It is my privilege to write the sixth annual Collector's Guide for members of the Bonneau du Martray mailing list through Karolus Imports.
+It is my privilege to write the seventh annual Collector's Guide for members of the Bonneau du Martray mailing list through Karolus Imports.
 Since writing the first guide, I have hoped that these pages will help you understand the wines you love even more by giving both general and unique insights into Burgundy, its Grands Crus, and Domaine Bonneau du Martray's current releases.
 As there are many resources for Burgundy lovers, this is merely an attempt to focus on particular areas of interest related to Bonneau du Martray.
-This year I have also included a resource page called Learn More about Burgundy that offers some of my favorite books on Burgundy as well as opportunities for further learning opportunities.
-This year's Collector's Guide focuses on the 2021 vintage of Domaine Bonneau du Martray in addition to several other pieces inspired by recent tastings and travel.
-Of particular note, I attended a 2019 Corton-Charlemagne tasting in September of 2023 that included an impressive lineup of the top producers in the grand cru.
-This vintage is tiny but extraordinary, and one that you simply cannot miss.
+Like last year, I have also included a resource page called 'Learn More about Burgundy' that offers some of my favorite books on Burgundy as well as opportunities for further learning opportunities.

+This year's Collector's Guide focuses on the 2022 vintage of Domaine Bonneau du Martray in addition to several other pieces inspired by recent tastings and travel.
+Of particular note, I detail Bonneau du Martray back 30 years from a variety of tastings this year that allowed to truly evaluate just how well these wines are aging, and where we are going in the future.

 Though all of the content has originated by Karolus Wine Imports via my personal experiences with Bonneau du Martray, it is important to note the resources used.
 All maps are credited to and were used with the permission of their authors, Sylvain Pitiot & Jean-Charles Servant.
 Information on current statistics related to Burgundy is sourced from the Bourgogne Wine Board (BIVB).
-And of course, no writing on Burgundy could be complete without consulting the extensive writings of fellow Masters of Wine Clive Coates, Jasper Morris, and Charles Curtis.
+And of course, no writing on Burgundy could be complete without consulting the extensive writings of Clive Coates MW, Jasper Morris MW, and Charles Curtis MW.

 As always, let this guide be a gateway for you, one that I hope leads you down a long path of vines and up to the top of the Hill of Corton to Bonneau du Martray's highest parcels, where you can cast a reverent gaze down on all of its glory.

+Cheers,

-Cheers, Mary Margaret McCamic, Master of Wine General Manager, Karolus Wine Imports marymmolanic About Karolus Wine Imports Karolus Wine Imports is a U.S. importer that was established in 2017 in order to bring the wines from the revered Burgundian estate, Bonneau du Martray, directly to collectors.
+Mary Margaret McCamic, Master of Wine General Manager, Karolus Wine Imports manymmocanic

+About Karolus Wine Imports

+Karolus Wine Imports is a U.S. importer that was established in 2017 in order to bring the wines from the revered Burgundian estate, Bonneau du Martray, directly to collectors.
 The name 'Karolus' pays homage to Charlemagne, or Charles the Great, known in Latin as 'Karolus Magnus.'